Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

 historical-headers |

-custom headers, it is best to attach a prefix specific to your application, that does not conflict with Ditto or
+Custom headers on live channel messages pass through verbatim.
+When naming custom headers, use a prefix specific to your application that does not conflict with Ditto or HTTP headers (e.g., myapp-*).

 channel ditto-* raw-request-url read-subjects subject timeout-access